 This tells us something important.

-Low scores aren’t a failure; they’re feedback.
+Low scores aren’t a failure.
+They are feedback.

 From Low Scores to Leadership Success